token-tricksters/deep-learning-nlp/README.md

 #### Mixture of Experts

-Inspired by unconfirmed reports indicating that GPT-4 employs a Mixture of Experts (MoE) architecture, our research aims to explore the feasibility and potential benefits of incorporating MoE into our multitask classification paradigm.
-Unlike conventional, monolithic architectures, the MoE model consists of an ensemble of specialized "expert" sub-models, each fine-tuned for handling a distinct segment of the data space.
+Inspired by suggestions that GPT-4 uses a Mixture of Experts (MoE) structure, we also investigated the possibility of integrating MoE into our multitasking classification model.
+Unlike traditional, single-piece structures, the MoE design is made up of multiple of specialised "expert" sub-models, each adjusted to handle a different section of the data range.

-***Expert Composition***: Our implementation of the MoE model features three expert sub-models, each based on a distinct BERT architecture.
-Additionally, a fourth BERT model is employed to perform three-way classification, serving as the gating mechanism for the ensemble.
+Our use of the MoE model includes three expert sub-models, each using a independent BERT architecture.
+Also, we use a fourth BERT model for three-way classification, which acts as the gating mechanism for the group.

-***Gating Mechanisms***: Two different types of gating were investigated—Soft Gate, which utilizes a Softmax function to weigh the contributions of each expert, and Hard Gate, which solely allows the expert model with the highest score to influence the final prediction.
+Two types of gating were studied - Soft Gate, which employs a Softmax function to consider the contributions of each expert, and Hard Gate, which only permits the expert model with the highest score to affect the final prediction.

-***Performance Metrics***: Despite the theoretical advantages of a MoE approach, our experimental results did not yield any performance improvements over our best-performing baseline models.
+Despite the theoretical benefits of a MoE approach, our experimental findings did not result in any enhancements in performance over our top-performing standard models and we quickly abandoned the idea.

 #### Automatic Mixed Precision